Main Stage

 This Belgian duo with a passion for traditional music was formed in 2010.
 Their programme is a mix of original compositions and compositions by their friends from Belgium, France and England.
 On their violin and diatonic accordion, they play waltzes, mazurkas, gigues, andro’s, bourrée’s and rondeau’s….
 The music is sometimes subtle, sometimes almost baroque, and always grounded in tradition.
 A mix of energy, poetry, power, melancholia, and especially: joie de vivre🌞

-With Yvette (guitar), Kris (double bass), Lennaert (cello), and Renske (saxophone), this quartet creates original compositions full of love for balfolk.
+Born in the mountains, Flos intertwines the sounds of Yvette (guitar), Kris (double bass), Lennaert (cello) and Renske (saxophone).
+With their compositions they let their shared love of balfolk music flow together.
 Meander along the river where wild flowers bloom and where insects dance to herald spring.

 Fun fact: Flos performed at last year’s open stage and the entire band is made up of CaDansa volunteers!